 There are many animal-related degree programs for students hoping to find future employment in the animal industry.
-It is also possible to major in an area that is not specifically "animal-related” (such as marketing, business administration, or education) and to combine that course of study with a minor in an animal-related area.
+It also is possible to major in an area that is not specifically animal-related (such as marketing, business administration, or education) and to combine that course of study with a minor in an animal-related area.

 Graduate programs in animal behavior are offered at U.C.
 Davis, Arizona State University, and a few other U.S. colleges.
 It is more common for colleges to offer advanced degrees in biology or psychology with a concentration in animal behavior.